tzlaine/allocators_harmful/P1986_allocators_considered_harmful.md

-Many C++ users, including committee members. are surprised to find out that the container adaptors all have allocator-aware constructors, even though none of them allocates anything.
-Many users are also surprised to find that `tuple` and `pair` have constructors that take allocators, even though neither allocates anything.
+Many C++ users, including committee members. are surprised to find out that the container adaptors all have allocator-aware constructors, even though none of them allocate anything.
+Many users are also surprised to find that `tuple` and `pair` have constructors that take allocators, even though neither allocate anything.

 These allocator-aware constructors are there so that allocating members can be given a particular allocator that the members may be constructed with.
 These